siraat-ai-academy/learn-audiovisual-production/Character-intros-barcelona.md

 ---

-## 🎨 Kasper Madsen — The Joyful Content Crafter (Barcelona via Aarhus 🇩🇰 → 🇪🇸)
+## 🎨 Kasper Madsen — The Joyful Content Crafter (Barcelona via Copenhagen 🇩🇰 → 🇪🇸)

 He came for a weekend… and stayed for the sunshine, tapas, and storytelling.
 Now Kasper helps the team balance technical flow with creative glow.